-To help you make the most of your next trip to our nation’s capital city, we’ve put together a list of the Top 7 Cellar Doors to visit in the Canberra District wine region, plus other interesting things to do, delicious places to dine at, and some perfect places to stay.
+To help you make the most of your next trip to our nation’s capital city, we’ve put together a list of the wineries and cellar doors to visit in the Canberra District wine region, plus other interesting things to do, delicious places to dine at, and some perfect places to stay.

 Gundog Estate is a James Halliday-rated five red star boutique winery offering a wide range of premium wines.
-This includes a Cabernet-based Rosé, Shiraz and Riesling from the Canberra District, Hunter Valley Semillon and Shiraz and Hilltops Shiraz.
+This includes a Cabernet-based Rosé, Shiraz and Riesling from Murrumbateman vineyards, plus their Hunter Valley Semillon and Shiraz, and Hilltops Shiraz.

-This split regional personality extends to their cellar doors, with one in the Hunter Valley and the other in Gundaroo, just north of Canberra.
-Set in old 19th century stables in the Gundaroo village, the Cork St Cellar offers tastings of Gundog Estate wine range, plus cheese and charcuterie plates, coffee, and gourmet pantry items featuring local produce.
+This split regional personality extends to their cellar doors, with one in the Hunter Valley and the other in Gundaroo, a historic village, just north of Canberra.
+Set in old 19th century stables, the Cork St Cellar offers tastings of Gundog Estate wine range, plus cheese and charcuterie plates, coffee, and gourmet pantry items featuring local produce.
 And, if you’re after a leisurely long lunch or dinner, the award-winning Grazing Restaurant next door, is where you need to be.

 42 Cork St, Gundaroo, NSW